Edsch9086/StormworksLua/SwerveController/scope.md

     4. motor speed out
     5. wheel brake

-- allow for efficient 3-dof movement
+### - efficient for 3-dof movement
-> turn wheels to target via the shortest path possible
+- turn wheels to target via the shortest path possible

-> reverse wheel speed if needed
+- reverse wheel speed if needed

-    - be able to toggle this if needed (i.e. twerve drive/asymmetrical wheels)
+### - viable for use in stormworks
 - be lightweight on resources

 - be polished enough to upld to steam workshop